rgwood/ReiTunes/reitunes/SONOS_DIRECT_CONTROL.md

 # Sonos Direct Control

-This is the groundwork for choosing a Sonos speaker in the ReiTunes web UI and sending its queue there.
-It does not currently create a Sonos playback session or load anything onto a speaker.
+ReiTunes can use either the current browser or a Sonos speaker group as its playback output.
+Browser playback remains the default.
+Choosing a Sonos group does not start anything by itself; the next explicit play action creates a playback session and sends the current ReiTunes queue to that group.

 ## What works

 - Sonos OAuth with one-time, 10-minute `state` values
 - encrypted access and refresh token storage in SQLite
 - automatic access token refresh
-- read-only household, group, and player discovery
+- household, group, and player discovery
 - authenticated Cloud Queue v2.3 `context`, `version`, `itemWindow`, and `timePlayed` endpoints
 - creation of queue snapshots from ReiTunes library item IDs
+- explicit `createSession` takeover followed by `loadCloudQueue`
+- bookmark playback positions, passed to Sonos as `positionMillis`
+- reuse of ReiTunes's existing playback session for later song choices
+- a persisted browser/Sonos output selector in the web UI

 The Cloud Queue snapshots use a separate random bearer token.
 The public endpoints do not accept the ReiTunes session cookie and do not reveal queue metadata without that token.